 Avoid driving at peak times

 Nobody likes getting stuck in a jam.
-A congested morning commute can set you off on the wrong foot, while a stop-start journey home can lead to added stress before you reach your front door.
+A congested morning commute can set you off on the wrong foot, while a stop-start journey home means added stress before you reach your front door.
 So, why not avoid driving during peak times?

 If you can’t avoid the rush hour, think about buying a hybrid car, which should use less fuel in traffic than a standard diesel or petrol model.
 At the very least, you should consider a car with stop-start technology, which will minimise the amount of fuel you’re wasting.